 As I mentioned several times already, every time we get to the end of a project, I love it more than I even thought I would.
 The road is long and sometimes bumpy, but if you can see your way to the end, it’s worth it.
 That little 1920’s outdated farmhouse my husband convinced me to buy is now perfect in every way (well, I would really like the paint the living room).
 We are finally done with all forms of construction on our home and we’re going to relish that for a while before starting anything again!

-The opinions expressed in this article are solely those of the writer and do not necessarily represent those of The We Spot, it’s employees, sponsors, or affiliates
+We sometimes use affiliate links in our content.
+This won’t cost you anything but it helps us to offset the costs of the blog.
+Thank you for your support!
+The opinions expressed in this article are solely those of the writer and do not necessarily represent those of The We Spot, its employees, sponsors, or affiliates.